aws-samples/cloudformation-stack-cleanup/README.md

 # Overview

-This is a ibrary built with Poetry that holds Python code for `cfncli` utility.
+This is a library built with Poetry that holds Python code for `cfncli` utility.
 See Poetry docs on how to use.

-# pre-requisite:
+# Pre-requisite:
 Install poetry
 ```
 pip install poetry